arseniyturin/Neural-Network-From-Scratch/README.md

 # Next Steps

-There are plenty of things we can do with our neural network, such as:
-- Rewrite feedforward and backpropagation to the matrix form
-- Make adding more than one layers and as many neurons as we want possible
-- Add different activation functions, like Tanh or ReLu
-- Add different cost function, like a binary cross-entropy for classification problems
+The neural networks has certain limitations and to make it more flexible and powerful we can add following features:

+1. ability to add unlimited amount of hidden layers and neurons
+2. add different activation functions (ex: ReLu, Tanh)
+3. add different loss functions (ex: binary cross entropy)